Rezonans/angular-material-icons-rails/README.md

-## angular-ui-router-rails
+## angular-material-icons-rails

-angular-ui-router-rails (0.2.12.0) wraps the [Angular UI Router](https://github.com/angular-ui/ui-router) library for use in Rails 3.1 and above.
+angular-material-icons-rails wraps the [Angular Material Icons](https://github.com/klarsys/angular-material-icons) library for use in Rails 3.1 and above.
 Assets will minify automatically during production.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'angular-ui-router-rails'
+    gem 'angular-material-icons-rails'

 And then execute: